tyoung1996/guardrail-layer/readme.md

 Guardrail Layer bridges your **databases** and **AI models** safely, enabling LLMs to run SQL queries without exposing sensitive data.

+> This Project is early but fun as hell!

 > Think of it as LangChain for **real data**, with **guardrails built in**.

 ---